Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: A huge model of the world economy

 \subsection{Forecast comparison across countries and over time}

-In the preceding sub-section, we compared the average (over countries and over time) forecast performance of PVAR-IRGA to various alternatives.
+In the preceding sub-section, we compared the average (over countries and time) forecast performance of PVAR-IRGA to various alternatives.
 In this sub-section, we look behind the average performance to investigate forecast performance at the country level and see how it changes over time.
-We do so through heatmaps of cumulative LPS's for PVAR-IRGA for the individual countries.
-These are benchmarked relative to the GVAR which is probably the most popular existing approach for working with high-dimensional multi-country data sets.
+We do so through heatmaps of cumulative LPLs for PVAR-IRGA for the individual countries. {To assess when it pays off to allow for cross-country linkages (and because it is the strongest competitor to our approach) we benchmark our results to the LPLs of the BVAR.}

-Figures \ref{fig:cLPS-h1}, \ref{fig:cLPS-h3} and \ref{fig:cLPS-h12} contain these heatmaps for the three forecast horizons.
+Figures \ref{fig:cLPS-h1} and \ref{fig:cLPS-h12} contain these heatmaps for the two forecast horizons.
 The figures are grouped into four categories: Advanced European, Emerging European, Advanced Other and Emerging Other and individual countries are labeled using ISO country codes.
-Intensifying shades of blue (red) indicate stronger support for PVAR-IRGA (GVAR).
+Intensifying shades of blue (red) indicate stronger support for PVAR-IRGA (BVAR).

-These figures indicate a great deal of heterogeneity of patterns and there are exceptions to all of the patterns noted below.
-But there is a tendency for PVAR-IRGA to perform particularly well in countries in the advanced categories (except for industrial production).
-This pattern is observed particularly for the long term interest rate and, to a lesser extent, for stock returns.
-For instance, in Figure \ref{fig:cLPS-h1} for $h=1$ we see strong evidence that PVAR-IRGA is forecasting better than the GVAR for the advanced European economies and a few of the other advanced economies, but little evidence of such out-performance for the emerging economies.
-Greece at $h=3$ is an interesting exception to this where the PVAR-IRGA forecasts poorly around the time of the Greek government debt crisis.\footnote{Greek long term interest rates spiked at around 30\% in early 2012.}